Fair-Write/Server-Side/README.md

 The app will be available at [http://127.0.0.1:80/](http://127.0.0.1:80/).

+---

-## Frontend Integration
+## 🚀 Frontend Integration

-- [FairWrite/Client-Side](https://github.com/Fair-Write/Client-Side.git): The official frontend for FairWrite, providing an intuitive interface for interacting with the backend API.
+See [FairWrite Client-Side](https://github.com/yourusername/fairwrite-client) for the official frontend interface.